 - Make sure you can see the paella pan.
 If they serve good lunchtime paella, a restaurant will just cook up one giant pan, and serve portions straight out of it.
-If you can't see the pan, and the paella is offered in "tapas"-sized portions, then it's probably been frozen and microwaved back to life.
+If you can't see the pan, and the paella is offered in "tapas"-sized portions, then it's most likely been frozen and microwaved back to life.

-Top Paella Restaurants around Spain
+Top Paella Restaurants in Spain

 For more tips, check out these recommendations: